rspec/rspec-metagem/features/README.markdown

-# Cucumber features

 RSpec is specified using both RSpec and [Cucumber](http://github.com/aslakhellesoy/cucumber).
 Cucumber provides _executable documentation_.
-This means that the _.feature_ files below this directory serve as specification, documentation _and_ regression tests of the behaviour.
+This means that all of the _.feature_ files in this directory serve as specification, documentation _and_ regression tests of the behaviour.

 ## Issues